IntegralEquations/Inti.jl/docs/src/examples/pep.md

 4. Returns the results as eigenvalue-eigenfunction pairs

 Because later we will also consider periodic structures, we will allow the user to specify a period for the Green's function.
-If no period is specified, we will use the standard Green's function.
+If no period is specified, we will use the free-space Green's function.

 ```@example NPEP